51Degrees/Java-Device-Detection/README.md

 ### Version 3.2.14.1 Highlights:

 Updated cache template values.
-Further testing has been carried out to determine the optimum cache configuration for device detection running in various different environments.
+Further testing has been carried out to determine the optimum cache configuration for device detection running in a variety of environments.

 ##### Use as follows: